-That's why it's so important to make sure you and your California Car Accident Lawyer investigate the vehicle itself.
+That's why it's so important to make sure you and your car accident lawyer in Los Angeles investigate the vehicle itself.
 Finding your own evidence is a great way to solidify your Rental Car Accident Liability Claims.

 4. The Other Driver

-If you've been in a California car collision, the other driver might be considered at fault.
-As a result, they are liable for your medical bills, lost income, and emotional distress damages, as well as paying for the damaged property.
+The other driver might be considered at fault if you've been in a California car collision.
+As a result, they are liable for your medical bills, lost income, emotional distress damages, and paying for the damaged property.

 When at the scene, make sure to get the driver's name, license number, and contact information if you're able to.
 Avoid admitting to fault or getting in trouble with the other driver.
 Instead, get yourself checked out by a medical professional, give your testimony to the police, and look for possible witnesses.